How to Play in Stretched Resolution Valorant: All GPU Guides

 - Change the Horizontal pixels and Vertical lines for a stretched res

-- Click on Test, then a new window will appear, click on Yes
+- Click on Test, then click on Yes

 - Select OK